 Main Areas of expertise and skills we need

+Any area of relevant expertise would be welcomed.
+The most important attribute is a passion for helping others in need.
 At the moment some skills and experience in the following areas would help to complement those already present on our Board:

-Chair of Trustees

 Finance: particularly charity accounting, Legal Aid accounting or both

 Fundraising